ICAcap/ytb-notebook-ts/PRODUCT_ASSESSMENT.md

 - **Architecturally solid.** Auth, data isolation, schema design, and Next.js App Router usage are all done correctly — not "tutorial-quality."
 - **Two of the original blockers are closed**: the exposed `/tiptap` dev route is deleted, and `.env.example` now documents every required credential.
-- **Two real features shipped since the original draft**: authenticated, XSS-hardened PDF export (single note + whole-video) backed by a cached warm Puppeteer instance, and — new as of 2026-07-17 — **full-text search across note content**, not just video titles (see §1 and §4).
+- **Two real features shipped since the original draft**: authenticated, XSS-hardened PDF export (single note + whole-video) backed by a cached warm Puppeteer instance, and full-text search across note content, not just video titles (see §1 and §4).
 Both are genuinely good systems-design talking points.
-- **Rate limiting is now fully closed.** All four write/fetch surfaces are backed by Upstash Redis (`@upstash/ratelimit`, `utils/ratelimiter.ts`), keyed per-`userId` with prefix-isolated instances: PDF export (`pdfExportRatelimit`: 5 req/10s) and the shared-key YouTube title fetch (`youtubeRatelimit`: 10 req/60s) were closed first; note creation/update (`noteWriteRateLimit`: 30 req/60s) and video add/edit (`videoWriteRateLimit`: 10 req/60s) closed 2026-07-20.
+- **Rate limiting is fully closed.** All four write/fetch surfaces are backed by Upstash Redis (`@upstash/ratelimit`, `utils/ratelimiter.ts`), keyed per-`userId` with prefix-isolated instances: PDF export (`pdfExportRatelimit`: 5 req/10s) and the shared-key YouTube title fetch (`youtubeRatelimit`: 10 req/60s) were closed first; note creation/update (`noteWriteRateLimit`: 30 req/60s) and video add/edit (`videoWriteRateLimit`: 10 req/60s) closed 2026-07-20.
 Each fails closed — a rejected `.limit(userId)` returns `null`/`429` before the expensive render, external API call, or DB write happens.
-The title-fetch path also surfaces a toast on failure instead of silently leaving the title field blank; the note/video write paths already had generic "Submission Failed" toasts on any `null` return, so no new UI work was needed there.
-- `README.md` is still `create-next-app` boilerplate — cheap but no longer purely a "blocker" framing, see below.
-A root `global-error.tsx` boundary is implemented; the dead `screenshotUrl` schema field has been removed; security headers are set in `next.config.ts`; `LICENSE` (MIT) has been added.
+- **`README.md` is rewritten** (closed as of this pass) — real project description, feature list, tech stack, setup steps, points to `CLAUDE.md` for architecture depth.
+No longer boilerplate.
+- **The "demoable without your Google login" gap is now closed**, via a different mechanism than originally planned.
+Instead of a read-only share link (the Tier 1 recommendation in the prior draft), the `add-live-demo` branch ships a full anonymous-auth demo route: `/demo` seeds sample data, a visitor-scoped cookie (`middleware.ts`) tracks anonymous sessions, and `lib/cleanDemoAccounts.ts` expires them after 45 minutes via a Vercel Cron job (`cron/vercel.json`).
+Landing page also got a real design pass (hero, feature rows, FAQ, CTA, GSAP animations) — no longer "one `<h1>` and a sign-in form."
+See §1, §4, §5.
+- **New blocker surfaced this pass, not previously flagged**: `lib/puppeteerBrowser.ts` uses full `puppeteer` (bundles its own ~300MB Chromium) plus a `globalThis`-pinned warm-browser singleton — a pattern that assumes a long-lived process.
+This does not survive standard serverless deployment as-is (see §3 and §6 for the Vercel-specific fix).
+This is the one concrete piece of deploy-target-dependent work left.
-- **Remaining effort to "launchable as a resume portfolio piece": ~1 focused day**, no architecture changes required.
+- **Remaining effort to "launchable as a resume portfolio piece": ~half a day** — the Puppeteer serverless swap, then deploy.

 ---